 In the mid-18th century, the Native American Potawatomi tribe and previously the Miami, Sauk, and Fox peoples inhabited the Lake Michigan area.
 Jean Baptiste DuSable built the first house/trade-in post and created the foundation of what we know as CHICAGO!

-Six Interesting facts about the founder of Chicago
+Six Interesting Facts about the Founder of Chicago

 1. The British arrested him

 Lt.
-Thomas Bennett arrested DuSable at Michigan City, Indiana, on suspicion that he was a spy.
+Thomas Bennett arrested DuSable in Michigan City, Indiana, on suspicion that he was a spy.
 He worked for the British lieutenant governor of Michilimackinac on an estate near Detroit called St. Clair.
 They released him after reviewing his credentials because they were so impressive.

 2. DuSable spoke several languages.

-Jean Baptiste DuSable traveled to France, where he worked on his father’s ships.
+Jean Baptiste DuSable travelled to France, where he worked on his father’s ships.
 In France, he learned to access some education and understand several languages.
 He spoke Spanish, French, English, and several Native American dialects.
 At his trading post, DuSable served Native Americans, British, and French explorers and was an entrepreneur and mediator.

 3. His contributions went largely unnoticed.

 He built a cabin near Lake Michigan, north of the Chicago River.
 Du Sable sold his property to Jean Baptiste DuSable La Lime, a trader from Quebec.
 The reason for DuSable’s departure is unknown.
 However, La Lime sold the property to William Burnett, John Kinzie’s business partner.
 Kinzie when buys the house in 1804 from Burnett until 1828.
 Kinzie was recognized and referred to as “Chicago’s first citizen.”
-In 1912, the city’s first recognition DuSable when a plaque was placed on a building near his cabin site.
+In 1912, the city first recognition DuSable when a plaque was placed on a building near his cabin site.

 4. He was wealthy